perryflynn/amazon-dashbutton-pipe/README.md

 **Please do not use this if you dont unterstand it!**

-What the ruleset does:
+What this custom iptables ruleset does:

 - Allow traffic on one single MAC for setup in amazon app
 - Block all amazon dash button traffic
-- Redirect HTTPS and NTP traffic to local services to short the red-blinking-time
+- Redirect HTTPS and NTP traffic to local services (install services first!) to short the red-blinking-time
 - Fire the DHCPDISCOVER log for ulogd / dashpipe.sh

 ```